realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER to use current value and proceed to next display
 - After the third display, "SAVE" is displayed briefly and the menu is left automatically.

-How to find out the IP address:
+How to find out the IP address and WiFi status:
 - Hold ENTER to invoke main menu
 - Press ENTER until "NET-WRK" is shown
 - Hold ENTER, the displays shows the IP address
+- Press ENTER to view the WiFi status
 - Hold ENTER to leave the menu

  How to leave the menu: